Oil cleansing method dermalogica facials in London

-The oil cleansing method has gained it’s fair share of popularity since the past three years.
+The oil cleansing method has gained its fair share of popularity in the past three years.
 Just before the hot cloth cleansing trend took over our bathroom sinks.
 There are various kinds of cleansers, gel, cream, liquid, powder and foam.
 The consistencies can be thick or thin, the textures can be grainy or smooth and their benefits can depend on what’s actually put into the ingredient list.

 Most facial cleansers are bound to contain chemicals and have an extensive ingredient list, from which half of the ingredients can be impossible to pronounce.
 One of the major benefits of the oil cleansing method is that whether you create your DIY cleansing oil or purchase a premade one, it’s less likely to contain shady ingredients and instead rely primarily on the goodness of these natural oils.

 Olive oil, chamomile oil, soy oil, jojoba oil, shea butter oil and ginger root oil are some of the few oils that go into making these modern day cleansers.
 Why modern day you ask?
 Well, because just as little as a decade ago, we were surrounded by the myth that oily to combination skin should be left ‘squeaky’ clean, meaning all natural oils stripped off.
 Let alone using an oil cleanser to battle oily skin.
 The oil cleansing method wouldn’t be accepted as an effective way to remove make-up a few years ago and foaming cleansers were the rage.